bdredenbach/Score-A-Comic/README.md

 Released under the MIT License — © 2026 bdredenbach.

-You're welcome to use, modify, and build on this.
-The one condition is that the copyright notice stays with it, so **if you reuse this anywhere, keep the attribution.** A link back is appreciated but not required.
+You are free to use, modify, distribute, and build upon this software, subject to the terms of the MIT License.
+See `LICENSE.txt` for the full license.

+This license applies to the software in this repository only.
+It does not grant rights to comic artwork or to third-party services used by the application.

 <sub>The app processes comics you already own.
 It doesn't include, host, or
-distribute any comic content, and the license above covers this software only.</sub>
+distribute any comic content.</sub>

 ---